aldumas/kb/projects/game-idea-brainstorming.md

 Crazy typing tutor .
 Eg Saw edition.
 If you don’t type a certain rate , a cartoon character dude dies.
 Or maybe you get slimed on.

 Protecting your kids from monsters.
 For example monsters in their room.
 Morale is that the monster in your own heart is the real threat.
 How do you fight it?

+A game which uses Scripture.
+Or maybe have every game show and use a piece of Scripture.